-- It is the ability to focus the attention, and at the same time, ignore other unrelated thoughts.
+- This is the ability to focus the attention, and at the same time, ignore other unrelated thoughts.

 - It also means the ability to do one thing at a time instead of jumping from one subject to another and losing attention, time, and energy.

 - Concentration is a state, in which one’s whole attention is engrossed in one thing only, and being oblivious to everything else.

 - The word concentration means focusing one’s thoughts and attention on one thing or thought.

 Concentration means longer attention span, better control of your mind and thoughts, and to focus on one thing at a time.

 Concentration definition according to Oxfordlearnersdictionaries.com: